zerospiel/docs/docs/admin/kof/kof-install.md

 6. This `ClusterDeployment` uses propagation of its `.metadata.labels` to the resulting `Cluster` because there are no `.spec.config.clusterLabels` here.
-    Only if you add them, please copy `.metadata.labels` there too.
+    If you add them, please copy `.metadata.labels` as well.

 7. The `aws-standalone-cp` template provides the [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass)
     `ebs-csi-default-sc` for AWS.
 The [k0rdent quickstart guide](../../quickstarts/quickstart-2-azure.md#create-the-configmap-resource-template-object)